Restraint Use in Children

 Types of restraints:

-- Chemical restraints are medicines used to quickly sedate your child if he is violent.
+- Chemical restraints are medicines used to quickly sedate your child if he or she is violent.
 These will be given as a pill or an injection.

-- Seclusion is placing your child in a room by himself.
+- Seclusion is placing your child in a room by himself or herself.
 The room is locked and kept free of items that could cause injury.
-Healthcare providers will watch your child at all times when he is in seclusion.
+Healthcare providers will watch your child at all times when he or she is in seclusion.